pydata/pydata-sphinx-theme/docs/user_guide/branding.rst

 Customize logo and title
 ========================

-By default the theme will use the value of ``project`` on the left side of the header navbar.
+By default, the theme will use the value of ``project`` on the left side of the header navbar.
 This can be replaced by a logo image, and optionally a custom ``html_title`` as well.

 Single logo for light and dark mode